childoftv/sometext.com/_posts/2018-05-06-lytro-to-adobe.md

 It was fun (at least kinda) to be reminded that mainstream entertainment deadlines (which I was used to from working with [Wild Rover](http://wild-rover.com/)) are absolutely, thoroughly immovable.
 Doing deep, rich and highly collaborative technical and creative work under those constraints creates a work environment that is often beautiful but sometimes terrifying.

-One thing that [my father](https://en.wikipedia.org/wiki/Philip_Morrow) reminded of early on was that high pressure environments with "positive energy" can be fairly inspiring but the same with "bad energy" can be toxic and completely defeating and draining.
+One thing that [my father](https://en.wikipedia.org/wiki/Philip_Morrow) reminded me of early on was that high pressure environments with "positive energy" can be fairly inspiring but the same with "bad energy" can be toxic and completely defeating and draining.
 He knew this well from his years as a TV Executive, Script Writer and Producer.
 It proved to be some of the most crucial advice I've ever received. ["The Smell of A Place"](https://www.youtube.com/watch?v=UUddgE8rI0E) is a great clip for anyone interested in how this plays out.

 And then my time ([and the time of many others](https://techcrunch.com/2018/03/27/lytro-is-shutting-down/)) at Lytro was over.